-At Fusion Anesthesiology, we’re experts at coding clean claims, collecting every dime our anesthesiologists are owed by payers, and safely minimizing our client’s tax bills.
+At Fusion Anesthesiology, we’re experts at anesthesiology billing.
+From coding clean claims, collecting every dime our anesthesiologists are owed by payers, and safely minimizing our client’s tax bills, we do it all.

 But the sad truth is we’re not very good salespeople.
 Oftentimes, after we make our pitch to an anesthesiology group, the response we get is: “Yeah, well, the last guys said they do pretty much the same thing and they charge half a point less.
 So we’re going with them.”

 The problem is that it’s really easy to say that you’re going to do everything that we do for our clients.
 It’s much harder to actually do it.
 But our competitors will often say “Yep, we do that, just like they do, and we charge less.”

 As anesthesiologists know all too well, it’s dispiriting to see one’s work treated as a commodity.
 We know it’s not.
 We know that because after forty years of providing anesthesiology billing, revenue cycle management, and full-service accounting to over 400 anesthesiologists – our turnover rate is essentially zero.
 Once we get a client, we essentially only lose them to retirement.